-I am an Assistant Professor in the Philosophy Department at Bucknell University, and affiliate faculty of Critical Black Studies and Latin American Studies.
+I am an Associate Professor in the Philosophy Department at Bucknell University, and affiliate faculty of Critical Black Studies and Latin American Studies.
 I teach courses in philosophy of race and ethnicity, political philosophy, and Critical Theory.

 My current research exists along three related trajectories.
 The first deals with the concept and manifestations of race.
 I am co-author of the Stanford Encyclopedia of Philosophy’s entry on Race.
 I am also working on a book project linking work in Critical Black Studies, Anglo-American philosophy of race, and Continental Philosophy.